-Today is International Women’s Day, so to celebrate, we want to introduce you to the legendary ladies in Bali who are making a difference.
+Today is International Women’s Day, so to celebrate, we want to introduce you to the legendary ladies in Bali who are fighting to making a difference.

 From activists, visionaries and international heroes, to the everyday mum, sister or daughter working hard to get through this crazy thing we call life, throughout history women have helped shape the world we know today for the better.
 After all, we’re all the product of an amazing woman who went through hell to bring us here.